Reproducibility and Open Science

 Introduction

 Bridge2AI and IGoR both point toward data and protocol infrastructure as prerequisites for AI-supported science (NIH Common Fund Bridge2AI, 2026; ARPA-H IGoR, 2026).
-Open models such as Boltz-1 also show the pressure for transparent biomolecular modeling stacks (Boltz-1, 2024).
+Open models such as Boltz-1 (Wohlwend et al., 2024, preprint) show the pressure for transparent biomolecular modelling stacks.
+The DOME framework (Walsh et al., 2021) is the per-paper reporting standard the field has converged on.

 | Evidence Anchor | What It Supports | Practical Constraint |